-The Company has a noncompensatory employee stock purchase plan (ESPP) which allows each eligible employee to withhold up to 15 percent of gross compensation over semiannual six-month ESPP periods to purchase shares of the Company's common stock, limited to 2,000 shares per ESPP period.
-Under the ESPP, employees purchase stock at a price equal to 90 percent of the closing price of the Company's common stock as of the last day of the ESPP period.
+We have a noncompensatory employee stock purchase plan (ESPP) which allows each eligible employee to withhold up to 15 percent of gross compensation over semiannual six-month ESPP periods to purchase shares of our common stock, limited to 2,000 shares per ESPP period.
+Under the ESPP, employees purchase stock at a price equal to 90 percent of the fair market value (generally the closing price of our common stock) on the trading day prior to the exercise when stock is purchased.

-The Company has reserved 6.2 million shares of common stock for issuance under the ESPP, of which 2.9 million shares were available for issuance as of December 31, 2010.
-During 2010, 2009 and 2008, the Company issued shares under the ESPP totaling 104,000, 183,000 and 249,000, respectively, with average purchase prices of \$3.19, \$1.50 and \$2.82, respectively.
+We reserved 6.2 million shares of common stock for issuance under the ESPP, of which 2.7 million shares were available for issuance as of December 31, 2011.
+During 2011, 2010 and 2009, we issued shares under the ESPP totaling 0.1 million, 0.1 million and 0.2 million, respectively, with average purchase prices of \$1.29, \$3.19 and \$1.50, respectively.